UPenn-CIT599/final-project-team-50/README.md

 Simulation
 SafyMapyApp (Interface)

-We also performed JUnit test when necessary to make sure the program is running appropriately.
+We also performed JUnit test when necessary to ensure the program is running appropriately.